 Nightlife in Kayseri

 If you are an Alcoholic, then Kayseri will force you to do cold Turkey whether you like it or not.
 After a long day walking around, I normally like to sit down with an ice cold beer and a cigarette.
 There was not one bar or shop that sold alcohol so I had to make do with a Nescafe.
-My husband got speaking to some of the local lads at the gym and they told him that Kayseri is brilliant during the day, but at night times there is nothing to do.
+Some of the local lads at the gym said Kayseri is brilliant during the day, but at night times there is nothing to do.

 So if you are a party fan, I suggest striking Kayseri off your list.
-My husband was highly disappointed, as he wanted to go clubbing however I was content to settle down for an early night.
 I can see the advantage of alcohol not being widely available but that is because I have lived in a resort in Turkey which is all geared up for tourists.
 The alcohol causes a lot of problems both socially and personally.